 Attendance is essential for learning.
 By law, all children must attend school from the age of 7 until the age of 17.
 Parents/guardians are accountable for the attendance of their child.
 The District will inform parents/guardians of their student's absence and support families when attendance becomes a concern.
 It is the responsibility of the student to make up work due to an absence.
-Students who wish to participate in school-sponsored activities must attend at least 4 class periods on which the activity occurs, unless the principal has pre-approved the absence based upon special circumstances.
+The administration makes the final determination regarding whether an absence is excused or unexcused.